eclipsesource/tabris-js/doc/migration-guide.md

 All image properties are now of the type "ImageValue".
 While these properties still accept the same string values as in 2.x, they will return an "Image" class instance instead of a string.

+### Gesture event "longpress" renamed to "longPress"

+To be consistent with the event naming scheme of gesture events, the event "longpress" has been renamed to "longPress".

 ## TypeScript

 ### Properties interfaces removed